-“A nuclear power station is not just like a button you switch off, it takes a while to cool down,” said Dr Shaun Wyngaardt of Stellenbosch University.
+“A nuclear power station is not just like a button you switch off, it takes a while to cool down,” said Dr Shaun Wyngaardt, Professor of Physics at Stellenbosch University.

 Nuclear fuel requires 1-3 years of constant active cooling (by circulating water over it) before heat production is reduced sufficiently for passive cooling to take over to avoid fuel damage.

 Wave damaged diesel generators